pitt-crc/user-manual/docs/web-portals/hugen.md

 <p>The instructor can create a folder under the course storage to install conda environments.</p>

 <pre>
-[fangping@login0b ~]$ cd /ix/genomics/demo
+[fangping@login3 ~]$ cd /ix1/hugen2071-2024f
-[fangping@login0b demo]$ mkdir software</pre>
+[fangping@login3 hugen2071-2024f]$ mkdir software</pre>

 <p>We are using slurm as workload manager.
-To use the Sus from the course, you can use --account=course-2023s to charge resources used by this job to the specified course account.
+To use the Sus from the course, you can use --account=hugen2071-2024f to charge resources used by this job to the specified course account.
 We recommend the instructor to provide slurm job templates.</p>

 <h1>Using R</h1>